Recording, Tracking and Evaluating

 Over the course of this module, we have included some evaluation tips for the various Information and Referral activities.
 Here we will discuss evaluation of this service in more general terms.

 Evaluation measures progress or success.
 Knowing if your Information and Referral efforts are on track and getting positive results ensures that you are not wasting valuable resources on ineffective methods.
 Even though human and financial resources are tight, even though there are many other important things to do, don’t skip this part.
-Because LBS programs have few resources, it is even more important that they are only used for effective information and referral activities.
+Because Literacy and Basic Skills programs have few resources, it is even more important that they are only used for effective information and referral activities.

 After doing information and referral activities, you need to look back and see how successful or productive they were.
 How else will you know that your outreach attempts: